Son says dad was killed asking for directions in California

 Ari Gershman, 45, died at the scene and his son spent 30 hours alone and lost in the dense woods, drinking from a stream, wearing only shorts and a T-shirt.
 He was covered in bug bites and scratches when he was rescued, the San Francisco Chronicle reported.

-The alleged gunman, John Thomas Conway, was arrested shortly after Jack was found, following a police chase on his ATV.
+Conway was arrested following a police chase on his ATV.

-Ari Gershman, an internal medicine doctor, bought the Jeep a day before the fatal shooting to share his love of the outdoors with his two sons and daughter.
-He had hoped to retire in the Downieville area, according to a GoFundMe fundraising account that had generated more than $450,000 as of Thursday afternoon.
+Ari Gershman, a doctor of internal medicine, bought the Jeep a day before the shooting to share his love of the outdoors with his two sons and daughter.
+He had hoped to retire in the Downieville area, according to a GoFundMe fundraising account..

 It had already been a difficult year for the Gershman family.
-His wife, a speech and language therapist for the San Ramon Valley Unified School District, was diagnosed with Hodgkin’s lymphoma six weeks ago and shaved her head last week, said a cousin, Marlo Meyers-Barer.
+Paige Gershman, a speech and language therapist for the San Ramon Valley Unified School District, was diagnosed with Hodgkin’s lymphoma six weeks ago, said a cousin, Marlo Meyers-Barer.

-Police said they captured Conway, 40, of Oroville, after he tried to run through a checkpoint on an ATV.
+Police said they captured Conway, 40, of Oroville after he tried to run through a checkpoint on an ATV.
 The Sierra County Sheriff’s Office said Conway posed an unspecified threat, and at least one officer fired a weapon and a police dog was released.

 Conway was taken to a hospital in Chico where he is recovering from a gunshot wound, the Chronicle reported.
+It wasn’t immediately clear whether Conway had a lawyer who could speak on his behalf.
+Messages left with the Sierra County district attorney’s office weren’t immediately returned.

-Moments before shooting Ari Gershman, the man also allegedly shot and injured two other people nearby who survived, the office said.
+Moments before the shooting of Ari Gershman, Conway also shot and injured two other people nearby who survived, the office said.

-Last year, the Butte County Sheriff’s Office listed Conway as one of its Most Wanted fugitives as he had outstanding felony warrants for vandalism, battery and two counts of making terrorist threats.
+Last year, the Butte County Sheriff’s Office listed Conway as one of its most wanted fugitives as he had outstanding felony warrants for vandalism, battery and two counts of making terrorist threats.
 A judge held a mental competency hearing and the case was allowed to continue, according to court records.